Top 10: The Forty-Niners: Plot summary

 Steve "Jetlad" Traynor is aboard a train going directly to Neopolis, a new city created in America that will house all the science heroes, scientists, magicians, vampires and any other 'special' person throughout the United States and even parts of the world.
 On the train, he happens to cross paths with the Skywitch, Leni Muller.
 The Skywitch and Jetlad were enemies in the beginning of the war, before Leni defected to the Allied Power after learning how evil the Nazi regime truly was.
 On the same train car they meet a Hungarian man, who is also a vampire, covered in head to toe to save himself from the sun's light.
 Jetlad and Skywitch reminisce about their past and discuss their future in Neopolis.
-They share a cab to City Hall where they register and join an assembly to hear from the mayor, John Q. Public.
-The mayor explains to all the new citizens that the city of Neopolis is a new, social experiment full of the specials of the world, making them paradoxically normal in the city, and to make certain that they do not become vigilantes.
+They share a cab to City Hall where they register and join an assembly to hear from the mayor, John Q. Public, who explains to all new citizens that the city of Neopolis is a new, social experiment full of the specials of the world, making them paradoxically normal in the city, and to make certain that they do not become vigilantes.
 After the assembly, Jetlad and Skywitch find a boarding home run by a Betty Doesgood, one of the first citizens of Neopolis.
 She explains to Steve and Leni that the first citizens of Neopolis were not science heroes but public characters, like Betty Doesgood who ran an advice column.
 Leni and Steve soon decide to visit a nearby bar to learn their surroundings and for Leni to inquire about a singing job.
 While in the bar, Leni and Steve meet the members of the Skysharks, a group of international pilots that fought against the Axis Power in World War II.
 Some of the Skysharks are impressed that Steve Traynor was Jetlad at such a young age.
 They all sit together and the Skysharks offer Steve Traynor a job at their hangar as a mechanic, which he readily accepts.
 Soon a pair of vampires enters the bar, demanding that the owner pay some protection money.
 Jetlad and the Skysharks get up to help the owner and suddenly three police officers, The Maid, Rocket Ryan and Steelgauntlet, enter the bar.
 The Maid, with her powers being divine, scare the vampires out of the bar, but not before they warn that they will be back.
 The Skywitch is inspired by the police officers, particularly by the Maid, and asks her if there are any positions available as a police officer.
 Skywitch is given information on how to reach the city's precinct and is told to apply the next day.